GoyaPtyLtd/FMTest/docs/UnderTheHood.md

       "result": {JSONBoolean} The overall result of this TESTSCRIPT,

       "tests": []
-          "describe": {JSONString} The Describe text of the TEST, "assertionCount": {JSONNumber} The number of assertions for this TEST, "assertionFailCount": {JSONNumber} The number of fails for this TEST, "assertionPassCount": {JSONNumber} The number of passes for this TEST, "result": {JSONBoolean} The overall result of this TEST,
+          "description": {JSONString} The Describe text of the TESTCASE, "assertionCount": {JSONNumber} The number of assertions for this TESTCASE, "assertionFailCount": {JSONNumber} The number of fails for this TESTCASE, "assertionPassCount": {JSONNumber} The number of passes for this TESTCASE, "result": {JSONBoolean} The overall result of this TESTCASE,

           "assertions": []
-              "describe_thing": {JSONString} The thing you are testing in words, "failText": {JSONString} The fail text of the assertion, "result": {JSONBoolean} The assertion result
+              "description": {JSONString} The thing you are testing in words, "failText": {JSONString} The fail text of the assertion, "result": {JSONBoolean} The assertion result
 ```